 This way, customers can quickly distinguish calls attached to each number distinctively and hook similar attention.
 Also, customers enjoy an anonymous call rejection feature that enables them to reject anonymous parties’ calls, which have specifically restricted their caller ID.

 3. Automated Features: Comcast Business phone lines provide users with automated call features.
-First, a computerized callback feature lets users who receive busy notification from their recipient lines monitor the busy party and establish an automatic call whenever the busy party is observed to be available.
+First, a computerized callback feature lets users who receive busy notifications from their recipient lines monitor the busy party and establish an automatic call whenever the busy party is observed to be available.

 Also, the Comcast Business phone allows a call hold and retrieves incoming calls without necessitating access codes.
 The importance of this feature cannot be over-emphasized when an attendant has to receive and manage a large volume of incoming calls, as they can easily hold calls.

-4. Voicemail: The Business Concast allows for customizable, pre-recorded messages for callers when they cannot reach their agents or redirected to a voice message box.
+4. Voicemail: The Business Concast allows for customizable, pre-recorded messages for callers when they cannot reach their agents or redirect to a voice message box.
 Furthermore, inbound callers are afforded two options.
 First, they can review a voice message before leaving it.
 Second, they can get a warning tone if they know a longer voice note will be cut off.
 Another feature of the Voicemail is the Voicemail to email feature sends an automated attachment message, including audio or a visual statement, to an agent’s email.

 5. Voice Calling: One of the Key features attached to the VoiceEdge Business phones is its voice calling option.
 It engages a Direct Inward Dial (DID) business line, with inbound and outbound local and international calling options for a fixed monthly toll.
 One of the perks of this option is that users can enjoy toll-free and international calling features and directory listing.

-6. Call Queues and Hunt Groups: what the call Queuing does is allow for a more sophisticated call forwarding feature.
+6. Call Queues and Hunt Groups: what call Queuing does is allow for a more sophisticated call forwarding feature.
 Working alongside the call queues option is a hunt group of agents who are trained to handle issues.

 Comcast does not offer a free trial for its products.
 However, what it provides for its phones is a 30-day money-back guarantee, coupled with a one-time installation option of $29.95 per seat.
 Furthermore, Comcast VoiceEdge provides a free and unlimited call rate starting at $0.02 for local and international calls.